trisulnsm/dinodoc/trisuldocs/docs/ug/ha/dr.md

 Runs on the BACKUP (DR) node.
 Checks the PING reachability of PRIMARY nodes.
 For contexts other than the default context this service is called `trisul-hub-primary-health-check-contextname`

-## Configuring DR on Primary and Backup sites
+## Configuring DR on Primary and Backup Sites

-### Create home directories for the trisul user
+### Create Home Directories for the Trisul User

 On both the Primary and Backup sites , Trisul processes run under the username `trisul.trisul`.
 This will be used by the replication process to synchonize the data.